alexdmiller/shape-mapper/docs/how-to-multiple-projectors.md

 Starting from the code in the [Getting Started tutorial](tutorial-getting-started.md), we need to make a couple of modifications.

-1. In addition to importing the main `ShapeMapper` class, you'll also need to import two other classes:
+1. In addition to importing the main `ShapeMapper` class, you'll also need to import two other classes, `MappedShape` and `Mapping`:

     ``` java
     import spacefiller.shapemapper.ShapeMapper;